 Maybe they went and played a game of tennis or had a nice evening with their spouse.

 Perhaps they spent some time with their grandkids.

-Bottom line, thanks to this Overnight Trade my readers could go to bed, sleep soundly...
+Bottom line, thanks to this Overnight Trade, my readers could go to bed, sleep soundly...